acbh2023/faithworkadventureblog/_posts/2025-07-02-series-1-entry-9.md

 the necks of these kings."
 Then they came near and put their feet on their necks.
-And Joshua said to them, Do not be afraid or dismayed; be strong and courageous.
+And Joshua said to them, "Do not be afraid or dismayed; be strong and courageous.
 For thus the LORD will do to all your enemies against whom you